-Motor City Freedom Riders Steering Committee
+Motor City Freedom Riders Board of Directors

 Regina DuBose is a native of Detroit’s West Side, where she serves as a deacon of Unity Baptist Church.
 Ms. DuBose is the longtime owner/president of Alexis Novelty & Gift Company, the first black-owned novelty business in Detroit.
 She began riding the bus in 2008, after taking her car in for repairs, and was struck by its relative affordability and convenience.
 “An effectively run public transportation system,” she states, “has the power to become a remarkable instrument for human growth and development.”